HigherOrderCO/Bend/GUIDE.md

 ```

 Wait - there is something strange there.
 Why `return`, not `print`?
 Well, *for
 now* (you'll read these words a lot), Bend doesn't have IO yet.
-We plan to
+We plan on
-introduce it the next weeks!
+introducing it on the following weeks!
 So, *for now*, all you can do is run computations,
 and see results.
 To run the program above, enter:

 ```